 Lindsay’s Voice was created in celebration of the life of Lindsay (Wenzel) Lopez, a 32 year old wife and mother, who lost her 14-month battle against Leukemia on November 22, 2010.
 In her memory, the organization has found ways to raise funds to help support local patient services and research for anyone who is fighting blood cancers.
 One of their main events is Tree’s Of Hope held every year in November.
-This event raises money to benefit the Leukemia-Lymphoma Society of SE Wisconsin, the Blood Center of WI, and Be The Match (National Marrow Donor Program).
-To raise money sponsors donate decorated Christmas Trees to the event that are then silent auctioned off to the guests and public.
+This event raises money to benefit the Blood Center of WI, and Be The Match (National Marrow Donor Program), Childrens Hospital of Wisconsin’s Car-T-Cell Immunotherapy Program, Kathy’s House (Patient Housing) and CIBMTR Center for International Bone Marrow Transplant Research at the Medical College of Wisconsin.
+To raise money, sponsors donate decorated Christmas Trees to the event that are then silent auctioned off to the guests and public.

 Athletes On The Move has been apart of the Trees Of Hope event from the beginning.
-They are going on four years now.
 Each year AOTM has helped with planning and sponsoring Christmas Trees and Tables for the dinner and reception event.
-For additional information on Lindsay's Voice and their cause visit the website at TreesOfHopeWI.org.
+For additional information on Lindsay's Voice and Trees of Hope WI and their cause visit the website at TreesOfHopeWI.org.

 FOUNDATION TO BE NAMED LATER